norlab/LIS-546-SPR2021/content/data-packaging.md

 ![](https://raw.githubusercontent.com/norlab/LIS-546-SPR2021/master/_images/checksum.png)

-To quickly review, thus far we have said that a data package in curations consists simply of:
+To quickly review, thus far we have said that a data package in curation consists of:

 - Metadata that describes the structure (the manifest) and the contents of the package
 - Resources such as data files that form the contents of the package